 "Physical Hazard" - a chemical for which there is scientifically valid evidence that it is a combustible liquid, a compressed gas, explosive, flammable, an organic peroxide, an oxidizer, pyrophoric, unstable (reactive) or water reactive.

 "Health Hazard" - a chemical for which there is statistically significant evidence based on at least one study conducted in accordance with established scientific principles that acute or chronic health effects may occur...includes ...carcinogens, toxic or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins, nephrotoxins, neurotoxins, agents which act on the hematopoietic (blood) system, and agents which damage the lung, skin, eyes, or mucous membranes.

 Determination of the hazard of a chemical is the responsibility of the manufacturer of the chemical.
-Information on the hazards of a particular chemical can be found on the label, the manufacturer's Material Safety Data Sheet (MSDS), and in reference publications listed in the Bibliography.
-Department files of Material Safety Data Sheets are located in the department offices or other locations identified by the Department.
-MSDS are also available on-line by logging into ISIS to access the College’s SDS library.
+Information on the hazards of a particular chemical can be found on the label, the manufacturer's Safety Data Sheet (SDS), and in reference publications listed in the Bibliography.
+SDS are available on-line by logging into ISIS to access the College’s SDS library.

 The term "chemical" is used interchangeably with "hazardous chemical" throughout the text.
 Both refer to those chemicals defined as hazardous by OSHA as described above.
 The requirements outlined in Chapter V apply to the laboratory use of chemicals that could result in chemical exposure under routine or emergency situations.
 They do not apply to the use of chemicals when no exposure is possible.
 For example, the use of lead shielding for radiation protection does not result in lead exposure and, consequently, the requirements for handling lead as a reproductive toxin in V(j) do not apply.